Common Quartz Worktop Mistakes Bedford Homeowners Should Avoid

 Mistake 1: Choosing Based on Price Alone

 A low headline price is appealing.
 The problem is that budget quotes often exclude essentials like templating, edge profiling, sink cut-outs or fitting.
 By the time those extras are added the “cheap” quote can end up costing more than a transparent all-inclusive price from a reputable fabricator.
+For a full cost comparison see are quartz worktops expensive.

 Very low-cost quartz slabs from unknown manufacturers can also present quality issues.
 Inferior resin bindings may yellow over time especially when exposed to UV light near windows.
+See our comparison of premium vs budget quartz worktops.

-How to avoid this
+How to Avoid This

 Always ask for an itemised quote that breaks down material, templating, fabrication, delivery and installation separately.
 Compare like for like across at least three suppliers.
 Ask what brand of quartz is being used and whether it comes with a manufacturer warranty.
+See what affects the cost of quartz worktops.

 Mistake 2: Not Viewing Physical Samples

 Quartz looks different on every screen.
 A colour that appears as a warm white on your laptop can look cool grey in person.
 The veining pattern, surface texture and the way light interacts with the finish cannot be accurately represented digitally.
+This is one of the most common reasons for buyer regret.

-How to avoid this
+How to Avoid This

 Mistake 3: Overlooking the Edge Profile